top of page

 6. Cook the chicken at 135°C/275 °F for 15 to 20 minutes.

-8. Cut into small pieces and serve.
+8. Cut the chicken into small pieces and serve.

 Sing up for our online sushi making class and in-person sushi class in San Francisco.